-Tech Prep is a collaborative program between WWCC and regional high schools where students have the opportunity to earn college credits in certain courses that are offered in the high school.
-Participating high school instructors integrate college content into their high school curriculum to match Student Learning Objectives/Outcomes for each course.
-To earn college course credit, high school students must successfully complete the course requirements with a "B" or better in the Dual Credit Program.
+Tech Prep is a collaborative program between WWCC and regional high schools where students have the opportunity to earn college credits in Career and Technical Education courses offered in the high school.
+Participating high school instructors integrate college content into their curriculum to match Student Learning Objectives/Outcomes in each articulated course.
+To earn college course credit, high school students must successfully complete the course requirements with a "B or above".